enthought/encore/docs/source/concurrent/index.rst

 assist with threaded and other parallel code.

-The :py:mod:`encore.concurrent.futures` subpackage provides an enhanced version of the ``concurrent.futures`` package for Python 2.7 with some useful experimental additions.
+The :py:mod:`encore.concurrent.futures` subpackage provides an enhanced version of the ``concurrent.futures`` package from the standard library with some useful experimental additions.

 The :py:mod:`encore.concurrent.threadtools` module provides some utilities that encapsulate useful patterns in threaded code.